top of page

 There are already several prestigious foundations that support artists.
 In order to access these institutions, one must already be a part of an inner circle.
 Formated "products" are then brought by the media dictatorship to the public, promoting an indiscriminate music consumption from which individuality is frowned upon (and occasionally even talent or actual abilities).
 The media world is simply focused on guaranteeing large-scale profits.
 The combination of money struggles and strong artistic individuality (which are not easily accepted by the mainstream media) causes many great artists-to-be to find themselves isolated, with their future career jeopardized.

 The aim of the Esperus Art Fund is to focus exactly on some of these unknown talents.
-Mainly aimed at musicians, but open as well to any art forms, the Esperus Art Fund strives to be a support for the "first expenses" (such as those for education, living, administration and promotion) necessary for a young artist to survive and thrive, and to help promote those ready to go on stage.
+Mainly aimed at musicians, the Esperus Art Fund strives to be a support for the "first expenses" (such as those for education, living, administration, promotion) necessary for a young artist to survive and thrive, and to help promote those ready to go on stage as well as record their first albums.
 Because the fund aims to make daily life and growth easier for these artists, this project is of great importance for a better future.

 The cost of living is continually rising, and earning one’s living (especially as an artist) is continually getting more difficult.
 Countries around the world, though they couldn’t exist without art, often mistreat the young artist.
 One often forgets that the concept of the tortured, brilliant, and penniless artist has evolved, and that today it is only synonym of oblivion.